Toros Neza

-Neza Fútbol Club is a Mexican football club based in the city of Nezahualcóyotl, State of Mexico, that plays in the Liga Premier, the third level division of Mexican football.
-Founded in 1991 as Toros UTN, then the club was moved to Pachuca, Hidalgo and played the 1993–94 season as Toros Hidalgo, the following year the club returned to Ciudad Nezahualcóyotl and changed its name to Toros Neza.
+Neza Fútbol Club, simplified as Neza FC, is a Mexican football club based in Nezahualcóyotl, State of Mexico.
+It competes in Liga Premier, the third level division of Mexican football, and plays its home matches at the Estadio Municipal Claudio Suárez.
+Founded in 1991 as Toros UTN, then the club was moved to Pachuca, Hidalgo and played the 1993–94 season as Toros Hidalgo, the following year the club returned to its original hometown, and changed its name to Toros Neza.
 After the club's dissolution in 2002, the club returned under its current name in 2011.

 The club returned for the Clausura 2011 tournament in the Liga de Ascenso de México, taking the place of Atlante UTN who had been purchased by Grupo Salinas.
 An earlier Toros Neza side played in the Primera División de México in the 1990s.

 History

+Estadio Neza 86, home of Toros Neza.

 Toros Neza was promoted after winning the championship of the Segunda División de México in the 1992–93 season (under the name "Toros de la Universidad Tecnológica de Neza") to the Primera División de México in the 1993–94 season as Toros Neza, taking the place of Pachuca who had been relegated from the Primera División to the Primera División 'A' de México.
 There have been several clubs that played in the city of Neza, such as Deportivo Neza, which only had a short stay in the Primera División in the 1970s when after 4 years the club was sold.

 After the 1993–94 season, they finished bottom of their group, and played their last 14 home games in Pachuca, Hidalgo, changing their name to Toros Hidalgo.
 However, the following season they returned to Ciudad Nezahualcóyotl and they were known again as Toros Neza.

 In the 1996–97 tournament, they reached the semi-finals in the Apertura 1997.
 They bettered this in the Clausura, reaching the final where they lost to C.D.
 Guadalajara.
 However, they were relegated at the end of the 1999–2000 season.